Caliope-SpeechProcessingLab/ASICAKaldiGMMRecipe/README.md

   - syllable list (separated with spaces)
   - phone list (this is like the previous field but the phones within each syllable are separated with "_")

 In order to facilitate creating these .kal files, you can use Praat textGrids.
 In Praat you should create two annotation tiers, one for syllables (tier 1) and another for phonemes (tier 2) using the syntax described above (fileds 3 and for).
-Then you can export using our Praat script Praat2Kaldi.praat and saving them with .kal extension.
+Then you can export using our Praat script Praat2Kaldi.praat (in /praat/) and saving them with .kal extension.

 ##### 5. Running a basic experiment with ASICAKaldiGMMRecipe